 We’ve worked to grow to see charts as tools and teachers rather than as a record of the teaching we’ve done.
 That might seem like a subtle shift, but we think it’s an important one.
 It moves charts to being for the learners in our room rather than for the teachers in the room.
 Some ways that we’ve made this shift are to co-author the charts with or in front of our students, make them interactive, and make them accessible.

-Another way we co-author the charts with our students is to add the examples used during the minilesson to the chart.
-These shared examples help to remind and reinforce the learning that was done.
-On the chart above, the blue and pink sticky notes show work that was done during the minilessons, during either the teaching or the active engagement (or, often, both) and then added to the chart at the end of the minilesson.
+Another way we co-author the charts with our students is to add the examples used during the minilesson.
+These shared examples help to remind and to reinforce the learning that was done.
+On the chart above, the blue and pink sticky notes show work that was done during the minilessons, during either the teaching or the active engagement (or, often, both) and then added to the chart at the end.
 The chart below also has examples used during the minilesson, but most of them are examples of student work that was used during the teaching part of the lesson.

 We will also sometimes have the students actually write things on the chart during the minilesson, which is maybe co-authoring in a truer sense, as they did with the green column in the chart below.